In New Jersey, parents are not required to notify or otherwise seek permission to homeschool their children.

 School Choice Context

 Parents in New Jersey have multiple nonpublic school choice options.
 However, none are publicly funded.
-Choices include open enrollment in traditional public, private, magnet, charter, and virtual online schools.
+These choices include inter- and intra-district enrollment in traditional public, private, magnet, charter, and virtual online schools.

 Commentary